eylea-piouceau/resume/README.md

-# Hugo Pereira's resume
+# Eyléa Piouceau's resume

 > This repository hosts my LaTeX resume.

-A Github Action automatically compiles the LaTeX and publishes the new PDF on the GitHub Page: [PDF Resume](https://tigrou23.github.io/resume).
+A Github Action automatically compiles the LaTeX and publishes the new PDF on the GitHub Page: [PDF Resume](https://eylea-piouceau.github.io/resume).

-Please refer to my profile for all information: [GitHub](https://github.com/tigrou23).